Lisa Gerrard: Vocal ability

-Gerrard possesses the vocal range of a contralto but can also reach upward into the dramatic mezzo-soprano range.
+Gerrard possesses a contralto voice but can reach upward into the mezzo-soprano range.
 She has a vocal range from A2 to F♯5.
 Her vocal timbre has been described as "rich, deep" which creates a "mournful sound", and her voice is regarded by critics as "simply not of this world".
 More predominantly, Gerrard's vocal range spans from contralto to dramatic contralto, displayed for examples in "Sanvean", "Sacrifice", "Largo", and "Not Yet"; — to the dramatic mezzo-soprano voice in her other songs, such as "The Host of Seraphim", "Elegy", "Space Weaver", and "Come this Way".

-Jon Pareles of The New York Times describes that she uses "distinct voices that drew on far-flung traditions: an opalescent tone from Baroque opera, a reedy hint of Celtic folk style, the sharp and quavering approach of Balkan women's music, blue notes bent like Billie Holiday's...".
+Jon Pareles of The New York Times said that she uses "distinct voices that drew on far-flung traditions: an opalescent tone from Baroque opera, a reedy hint of Celtic folk style, the sharp and quavering approach of Balkan women's music, blue notes bent like Billie Holiday's...".

-Gerrard sings many of her songs, such as "Now We Are Free", "Come Tenderness", "Serenity", "The Valley of the Moon", "Tempest", "Pilgrimage of Lost Children", "Coming Home" and "Sanvean" in idioglossia — although she also sings in English.
+Gerrard sings some lyrics in English, but performs many of her songs in a self-created idioglossia, such as "Now We Are Free", "Come Tenderness", "Serenity", "The Valley of the Moon", "Tempest", "Pilgrimage of Lost Children", "Coming Home" and "Sanvean".
 With respect to such work she has said, "I sing in the language of the Heart. [...]
 It's an invented language that I've had for a very long time.
 I believe I started singing in it when I was about 12.
 Roughly that time.
 And I believed that I was speaking to God when I sang in that language."

-Her early, formative singing experience, was influenced by the Bulgarian choir's technique.
+Gerrard's early and formative singing experience was influenced by the Bulgarian choir's technique.
 Gerrard's influences on the language she sings since her youth has been exerted mainly by the conversations and the music she heard in the Melbourne area where she had grown up, where a large Greco-Turkish community lived.
 Gerrard's first musical influences came from her father, as she grew up listening to sean-nós songs in an Irish family, and also the "abstract forms" with which Antonin Artaud worked that she heard on radio documentaries.